sophgo/sophon-sail/docs/source_en/module_cpp/cpp_MultiDecoder.rst

 * flag: bool

 Standard bit.
-If it is True, each video channel will be decoded at a fixed rate of 25 frames per second.
+If it is true, each video channel will be decoded at a fixed rate of 25 frames per second.

 **Sample:**
     .. code-block:: c